Kore-Development/extensionizr/README.md

 This is simply a fork I created for the purpose of making minor tweaks to the code (mainly appearance stuff).
-Please see the original README below for details on the original project, license info, etc.
+Please see the original README below for details on the original project, and support that version!

 / / / / / / / / Original readme contents / / / / / / / /